marsup13/CCF_Lab2_Fall2021/README.md

 # CCF_Lab2_Fall2021

-Follow the next steps to reproduce our work.
+To reproduce our work, please follow the steps outlined in the PDF file that was uploaded to Moodle.